Seven Tips to Prevent Identity Theft

 2. Regularly Utilize Online Banking.

 Online banking helps you to review your transactions as they are processed instead of having to wait on your monthly statements.
 When using online banking, set up online account alerts to know when certain transactions have taken place or each time a new device is set up on your account.
+Remember to check your email and text alerts to ensure you are aware of any unauthorized activity as it occurs.

 3. Use Different Passwords.